BlessmanJay/alx-listing-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# Components

+Button.tsx

+✅ What it does:
+Reusable button component with basic Tailwind styling.
+You pass in the label and an onClick function.

+Card.tsx

+✅ What it does:
+Displays an image, title, and description — just like an Airbnb-style property listing card.

+# Interface

+Index.tsx

+✅ What it does:
+This file defines the types for the props you pass into your components.
+This keeps your code safe, readable, and consistent using TypeScript.

+# Constants

+Listing.ts

+✅ What it does:
+Holds example listing data you can later map over to show multiple Cards.